TheAssassin/mediaplayer-setup/Amlogic-based/Tanix TX92/README.md

 As of 4/2020, this GPU is said to play video smoother in a Linux web browser than most others.
 In our tests, YouTube video plays smooth in Chrome on @150balbes Armbian in a window, and "almost smooth" in fullscreen.

-This box does _not_ have Gigabit Ethernet (even though the SOC could support it).
+This box has __RTL8211F Gigabit Ethernet__.

-Apparently it is using a Qualcomm QCA9377 802.11a/b/g/n/ac WLAN and Bluetooth 5 chip https://www.qualcomm.com/products/qca9377.
+Apparently it is using a __Qualcomm QCA9377__ 802.11a/b/g/n/ac WLAN and Bluetooth 5 chip https://www.qualcomm.com/products/qca9377.

 The Tanix TX92 is very well-built.
 Unlike with cheaper boxes, the PCB is mounted upward facing, hence the connectors are in the correct orientation.